 Simon Akam is a British writer.
 Born in Cambridge, England, he held a Gap Year Commission in the British Army before reading English Literature at Oxford University.
 He later won a Fulbright scholarship to study at Columbia Journalism School.

 Alongside his book work Simon writes magazine journalism for a broad range of British and American publications.
 His writing has appeared in publications including The New York Times, the Guardian, GQ, Outside, Bloomberg Businessweek, the Washington Post, the Economist, the Times Literary Supplement, the Financial Times, the New Statesman, the Paris Review, the New Republic and the Literary Review.
-He also co-hosts the writing podcast Always Take Notes with Kassia St Clair.
+He also co-hosts the writing podcast Always Take Notes with Eleanor Halls.